AhaLabs/ahalabs.github.io/src/pages/offerings.md

 ### Our Approach

-At AHA Labs, we specialize in **tailored blockchain solutions** for banks and financial institutions.
+At Aha Labs, we specialize in **tailored blockchain solutions** for banks and financial institutions.
 We’re not just blockchain fans tinkering in a vacuum; we’ve worked alongside top-20 global banks, building systems that attack real-world bottlenecks head-on.
 We’ve also interviewed dozens of blockchain consultants at leading firms like KPMG and Accenture, so we know what works, what doesn’t, and most importantly, **why**.

 We won’t force a one-size-fits-all product into your world.
 Instead, we start by listening to your unique pain points.
 From there, we deliver a solution that fits seamlessly within your environment—no matter how regulated or complex—because your competitive edge depends on it.